NVIDIA/cutlass/README.md

     --append=<true|false*>                            If true, appends output to existing CSV file.
 If false, overwrites.
-    --alpha=<alpha>                                   Value for alpha to be used in GEMM experiments --beta=<beta>                                     Value for beta to be used in GEMM experiments --output=<filename.csv>                           Writes summary of profiling to specified .csv file --iterations=<timing iterations>                  maximum number of iterations to execute when profiling --m=<height>[:max height[:step]]                  Height of GEMM problem (number of rows of C).
+    --alpha=<alpha>                                   Value for alpha to be used in GEMM experiments --beta=<beta>                                     Value for beta to be used in GEMM experiments --dist=<distribution>                             Describes the random distribution of each of the input matrix operands.
+    --execution_mode=<mode>                           Specifies execution mode: profile, verify, single --output=<filename.csv>                           Writes summary of profiling to specified .csv file --iterations=<timing iterations>                  maximum number of iterations to execute when profiling --m=<height>[:max height[:step]]                  Height of GEMM problem (number of rows of C).
 May specify a range with optional step size.